Howitzer: Early modern period

 In the middle of the 18th century, a number of European armies began to introduce howitzers that were mobile enough to accompany armies in the field.
 Though usually fired at the relatively high angles of fire used by contemporary siege howitzers, these field howitzers were rarely defined by this capability.
 Rather, as the field guns of the day were usually restricted to inert projectiles (which relied entirely on momentum for their destructive effects), the field howitzers of the 18th century were chiefly valued for their ability to fire explosive shells.
 Many, for the sake of simplicity and rapidity of fire, dispensed with adjustable propellant charges.

 The Abus gun was an early form of howitzer in the Ottoman Empire.
 In 1758, the Russian Empire introduced a specific type of howitzer (or rather gun-howitzer), with a conical chamber, called a licorne, which remained in service for the next 100 years.
 In the mid-19th century, some armies attempted to simplify their artillery parks by introducing smoothbore artillery pieces that were designed to fire both explosive projectiles and cannonballs, thereby replacing both field howitzers and field guns.
-The most famous of these "gun-howitzers" was the Napoleon 12-pounder, a weapon of French design that was extensively used in the American Civil War.
+The most famous of these "gun-howitzers" was the Canon obusier de 12, a weapon of French design that was extensively used in the American Civil War as the M1857 12-pounder Napoleon.